daggix02-m/frontend/README.md

 ### Environment Configuration

-The application is configured to proxy API requests to `https://pharmacare-api.onrender.com` during development.
-This is handled in the `vite.config.js` file.
+The application uses the `VITE_API_BASE_URL` environment variable for all API requests in every environment (development and production).
+No dev-time proxy is configured in `vite.config.js`; the frontend talks directly to the backend URL you set in `.env`.

 ## Project Structure